-2 Typical conditions are locations where the road user must use extra time to adjust speed and change lanes in heavy traffic because of a complex driving situation.
+&lt;sup>2 Typical conditions are locations where the road user must use extra time to adjust speed and change lanes in heavy traffic because of a complex driving situation.
 Typical signs are Merge and Right Lane Ends.
-The distances are determined by providing the driver a PRT of 14.0 to 14.5 seconds for vehicle maneuvers (2005 AASHTO Policy, Exhibit 3-3, Decision Sight Distance, Avoidance Maneuver E) minus the legibility distance of 180 feet for the properties are: the appropriate sign
+The distances are determined by providing the driver a PRT of 14.0 to 14.5 seconds for vehicle maneuvers (2005 AASHTO Policy, Exhibit 3-3, Decision Sight Distance, Avoidance Maneuver E) minus the legibility distance of 180 feet for the properties are also as a complex of the companies o the appropriate sign

-3 Typical condition is the warning of a potential stop situation.
+&lt;sup>3 Typical condition is the warning of a potential stop situation.
 Typical signs are Stop Ahead, Yield Ahead, Signal Ahead, and Intersection Warning signs.
-The distances are based on the 2005 AASHTO Policy, Exhibit 3-1, Stopping Sight Distance, providing a PRT of 2.5 seconds, a deceleration rate of 11.2 feet/second2, minus the sign legibility distance of 180 feet.
+The distances are based on the 2005 AASHTO Policy, Exhibit 3-1, Stopping Sight Distance, providing a PRT of 2.5 seconds, a deceleration rate of 11.2 feet/second, minus the sign legibility distance of 180 feet.

-4 Typical conditions are locations where the road user must decrease speed to maneuver through the warned condition.
+&lt;sup>4 Typical conditions are locations where the road user must decrease speed to maneuver through the warned condition.
 Typical signs are Turn, Curve, Reverse Turn, or Reverse Curve.
-The distance is determined by providing a 2.5 second PRT, a vehicle deceleration rate of 10 feet/second2, minus the sign legibility distance of 250 feet.
+The distance is determined by providing a 2.5 second PRT, a vehicle deceleration rate of 10 feet/second, minus the sign legibility distance of 250 feet.

-5 No suggested distances are provided for these speeds, as the placement location is dependent on site conditions and other signing.
+&lt;sup>5 No suggested distances are provided for these speeds, as the placement location is dependent on site conditions and other signing.
 An alignment warning sign may be placed anywhere from the point of curvature up to 100 feet in advance of the curve.
 However, the alignment warning sign should be installed in advance of the curve and at least 100 feet from any other signs.

-6 The minimum advance placement distance is listed as 100 feet to provide adequate spacing between signs.
+&lt;sup>6 The minimum advance placement distance is listed as 100 feet to provide adequate spacing between signs.